iicc1/XposedInstaller-script/README.md

 ##**Instructions:**

-* 1 Download the proper Xposed Zip depending on your device from the official [XDA thread](http://forum.xda-developers.com/showthread.php?t=3034811).
+* 1 Download the proper Xposed Zip depending on your device from the official [XDA thread](http://forum.xda-developers.com/showthread.php?t=3034811) and install the Xposed apk.

-* 2 Download the latest installer.bin from this repo and place both files in the internal memory of your phone with the original name.
+* 2 Download the latest installer.bin from this repo (select English or Spanish) and place both files in the internal memory of your phone with the original name.

 * 3 Your phone must be rooted with [SuperSu](https://play.google.com/store/apps/details?id=eu.chainfire.supersu&hl=es) installed (if not, root will be loosed after reboot).